PRAEst-76/Omera/_posts/2025-08-30-Racing_Mechanics.md

 ### Ending the Race

-The winner is the first person to get to the shallows beyond the cave river exit.
+The winner is the first person to get to the finish line, which in this case are the shallows beyond the cave river exit.

 I've not been able to test this yet, so it may not work in practice.
 As with everything else I'd value feedback and suggestions...